typelevel/typelevel.github.com/_posts/2015-07-13-type-members-parameters.md

 In this vein, we will next generalize the above rule about existential methods, discovering a simple tool for determining whether two method types *in general* are equivalent, and so that things you know about one easily carry over to the other.
+We will also explore methods that *cannot* be written in the existential style, at least under Scala's restrictions.